A Complete Guide to Perfecting Cycling Routes in Japan

 In Japan the country is divided into 47 Prefectures.
 From here each prefecture is divided into cities, towns, and villages.
 When it comes to roads in Japan the two biggest types (besides highways where bikes are not permitted) are National Roads 国道 and Prefectural Roads 県道.

 A National Road is one that carries the same name/number across the whole nation.
 Fun fact, the National Road No 1 is the famous Tokaido 東海道 between Tokyo & Kyoto/Osaka.
 Another fun fact, this route is an absolute nightmare to navigate on a bike thanks to all the traffic.
-It provides a perfect example.
+It provides a perfect example of how bad these National Roads often are.

 In general National Roads are very very heavily trafficked.